oschulz/HeterogeneousComputing.jl/docs/src/index.md

-HeterogeneousComputing also has support for [`KernelAbstractions`](https://github.com/JuliaGPU/KernelAbstractions.jl), a `KernelAbstractions.Backend` can be derived from an `AbstractComputeUnit`:
+HeterogeneousComputing also has support for [`KernelAbstractions`](https://github.com/JuliaGPU/KernelAbstractions.jl), a `KernelAbstractions.Backend` can be derived from an `AbstractComputeSystem`:

 ```julia
 using KernelAbstractions